 Look for Loch Ness monster

 We went on a tour in the Scottish Highland looking for Nessie in Loch Ness.
-The beauty of Scotland lies in its vast green pastures, mountains and lochs.
-While we didn’t make it all the way to Isle of Skye, seeing the shaggy highland cows, vast scenery was the highlight of our trip.
+The beauty of Scotland lies in its vast green pastures, mountains, and lochs.
+While we didn’t make it all the way to the Isle of Skye, seeing the shaggy highland cows, vast scenery was the highlight of our trip.
 You will have to read the post linked to see if you really see Nessie in the photos, my kids thought they did!!
 This probably was the highlight of the trip for them!

 A visit to the Hogwarts Academy location

 If you have kids or young adults who love Harry Potter you will have to do the Day trip to Alnwick Castle in Northumberland.
 It was the setting for Hogwarts Academy in the Harry Potter movie series and also Robin Hood.
 The kids had fun taking the castle Harry Potter tour, they even had broomstick training for the kids.
-We drove through stunning scenery of the Scottish Borders and the town of Berwick-upon-Tweed.
+We drove through the stunning scenery of the Scottish Borders and the town of Berwick-upon-Tweed.

 See other things to do in Scotland and book the tours